Skip to content

 Want to contribute to gorilla conservation?

-You can get involved in gorilla conservation by booking a gorilla trekking package.
+You can get involved in gorilla conservation by booking a gorilla trekking package with Beyond Kigali City Tours.
 These experiences directly support conservation efforts and local communities.
 Here are some of our options:

 • 1-Day Gorilla Trek: A short, unforgettable trek to see mountain gorillas in Volcanoes National Park.